Fact-checking Trump's exaggerated claims that Democratic-run states are 'shut down' - KESQ

 Wisconsin is “neither ‘closed’ nor ‘shut down,'” Sarah Hoye, deputy chief of staff to Gov. Tony Evers, said in a Friday email.
 “That said, Wisconsin continues to be hit hard by COVID-19 despite Gov. Evers and the Department of Health Services (DHS) doing everything within their power to stop the spread of this devastating virus.”

-Evers’ administration has limited indoor gatherings to no more than 25% of a room or building’s occupancy.
-But school districts are allowed to decide whether to operate in person or with remote instruction.
+Evers’ administration has limited indoor gatherings to no more than 25% of a room or building’s occupancy, but a state appeals court on Friday put those limits on hold pending the outcome of a legal challenge.
+And school districts are allowed to decide whether to operate in person or with remote instruction.
 (Some have gone remote amid a surge in cases.)

 The state has not had a stay-at-home mandate since mid-May, when the state Supreme Court struck down Evers’ order.
 Amid Republican opposition, Evers abandoned an attempt to impose new statewide rules later in May.

-Note: UPDATE: This article has been updated to reflect that Wisconsin Gov. Tony Evers’ limits on indoor gatherings were put on hold by a state appeals court Friday.